karolzlot/google-serp-django/readme.md

 As `GoogleSearch()` class doesn't have any state, I decided to make it a class with `@staticmethod` methods only.

-This practice is a bit controversial, because I could just remove class and leave only bunch of functions in thi sfile.
+This practice is a bit controversial, because I could just remove class and leave only bunch of functions in this file.
 But in my opinion class with static methods looks a little nicer, so I left it this way.
 It's just personal preference.

 ### File `view.py`